-Meets two of the following three: (a) At least one substantive inter-agency capacity development activity for UN personnel has been carried out during the past year. (b) A capacity development plan based on an inter-agency capacity assessment is established or updated at least once per Cooperation Framework cycle and targets are on track. (c) UNCT induction material includes gender equality and the empowerment of women commitments and related development challenges of the country.
-From Approaching Minimum Requirements in 2020 and 2021, the UNCT now meets minimum requirements as it conducted an inter-agency capacity assessment, developed a Gender and Human Rights Capacity Development Plan, and has implemented a series of capacity building activities pursuant to that plan.
-It is not yet "exceeding" as gender induction materials are not yet finalized.
+Meets all of the following: (a) At least one substantive inter-agency capacity development activity for UN personnel has been carried out during the past year. (b) A capacity development plan based on an inter-agency capacity assessment is established or updated at least once per Cooperation Framework cycle and targets are on track. (c) UNCT induction material includes gender equality and the empowerment of women commitments and related development challenges of the country.